How to Avoid Hidden Toll Fees When Renting a Car

 Avis

 Avis offers two billing programs for toll roads in the U.S.: Avis e-Toll and Avis e-Toll Unlimited.
 Avis e-Toll is a direct bill program in which the actual toll costs are passed along to the renter.
 Avis adds a convenience fee of $6.95 for each day you incur a toll.
-While the fee is capped at $34.75 per rental month, you will be charged for the tolls at their highest rate, not the discounted rate typically offered to cashless payers.
+While the fee is capped at $34.95 per rental (and e-Toll Unlimited daily rates listed by location), you will be charged for the tolls at their highest rate, not the discounted rate typically offered to cashless payers.
 Avis e-Toll is available in the Northeast, from Maine to North Carolina, as well as in California, Colorado, Florida, Oklahoma, Texas, Washington, Puerto Rico and the Chicago area.

 Under the Avis e-Toll Unlimited program, you'll pay a daily fee during your rental, regardless of whether you incur any actual toll charges.
 However, when you do use a toll road, the actual toll costs will not be directly passed on to you.
 The convenience fee for this program may vary by rental location and tolling region.